-- To establish the extent to which formative project evaluation influences organizational learning in Uganda National Roads Authority - To establish the extent to which summative project evaluation influences organizational learning in Uganda National Roads Authority - 3.
+- To establish the extent to which formative project evaluation influenced organizational learning in Uganda National Roads Authority - 2.
+To establish the extent to which summative project evaluation influenced organizational learning in Uganda National Roads Authority - 3.
 To establish the moderating role of organizational culture on the relationship between project evaluation and organizational learning in Uganda National Roads Authority.